MicrosoftDocs/win32-pr.pt-br/desktop-src/DirectShow/regionchange-method.md

 ## <a name="remarks"></a>Comentários

-A região de uma unidade de DVD só pode ser alterada cinco vezes.
+A região de uma unidade de DVD pode ser alterada apenas cinco vezes.

 ## <a name="requirements"></a>Requisitos